National Museum of Ireland – Archaeology: Building and interior

-The original museum was titled the Dublin Museum of Science and Art, and was located between Royal Dublin Society in Leinster House and the Natural History Museum in Merrion Street.
-The museum's storage and display requirements became too large for these locations and a new museum was built on Kildare Street.
+The original museum was titled the Dublin Museum of Science and Art, and located between the Royal Dublin Society in Leinster House and the Natural History Museum in Merrion Street.
+The museum's storage and display requirements became too large for these locations, and a new museum was built on Kildare Street.
 Opened on 29 August 1890, it was designed by Thomas Newenham Deane and his son, Thomas Manly Deane, in the Victorian Palladian style.
 The columns around the entrance and the domed rotunda are made from Irish marble and bear influence from both 18th century neoclassical design and the Pantheon in Rome.
 The stone on the exterior is mostly Leinster granite, with the columns formed from sandstone excavated at Mountcharles, County Donegal.

-The mosaic floors in the interior contain scenes from scenes from classical mythology.
-Although laid out in the 19th century by the Manchaster-based artist Ludwig Oppenheimer, they were covered over for decades until cleaned and restored in 2011.
+The mosaic floors in the interior contain scenes from classical mythology.
+Although laid out in the 19th century by the Manchaster-based artist Ludwig Oppenheimer, they were covered for decades until cleaned and restored in 2011.
 The wooden doors were carved by either William Milligan of Dublin or Carlo Cambi of Siena, Italy, while the fireplaces contain majolica tiles by the UK-based Burmantofts Pottery.
 The balcony of the central court is held by rows of thin cast-iron columns containing ornate capitals decorated with groups of cherubs.